-Contaminant (units): Toluene (ppm) Traditional MCL in mg/L: 1 To convert for CCR, multiply by: --
+Contaminant (units): Toluene (ppm)

 Major sources in drinking water: Discharge from petroleum factories.

 Health effects language: Some people who drink water containing toluene well in excess of the MCL over many years could have problems with their nervous system, kidneys, or liver.